HaojieZhang123/rich-text-editor/README.md

 Need work:
-Find a way to display with page is being actively written on in every instance Find a way to count total word sums in every page
+Find a way to display with page is being actively written on in every instance

-Create insert section toolbar
 Needed:
-insert new page
 insert table
 insert image given url
-insert link

-Upon opening new toolbar section, the new toolbar must have entrance and exit animation.
+It's possible to know the selection starting and ending potition with the property selectionStart and selectionEnd.
+It is so possible to know the user cursor position inside the text editor with selection start.

+Find a way to insert table and image on the cursor's position